Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 Stand on Skid Steer

-This type of machine is generally not designed for digging or earthmoving.
-They are typically used as a tool carrier and for loading and unloading pallets or granular materials, but in this context, their low height and weight make them a useful addition to the discussion.
+This type of machine is mostly not designed for digging or earthmoving.
+They are typically used as a tool carrier and for loading and unloading pallets or granular materials, in this context, their low height and weight make them a useful addition to the discussion.

 Articulated Wheeled Loaders